Grace Hills Church has ministries for everyone.

 Sunday School targets Bible teaching to specific age groups.

 It means an energetic four-year old can learn biblical truth by acting out a Bible story, coloring a page or singing a worship song.
 It means students gain a clear and deeper understanding of the Bible.
 This is accomplished by teaching the students how to read and study the Word of God.
-Youth group students are given a strong foundation built on sound biblical instruction.
-During the same time, adults can be studying a section of the Bible, relating the study to their life experiences and struggles, while learning from others in the class.
+Adults study a section of the Bible, relating the study to their life experiences and struggles, while learning from others in their class.

 Sunday School provides opportunities for prayer and relationships.